24/7 Helpline

 What is Heroin?

-Heroin is an opioid derived from the poppy plant commonly found in places such as Afghanistan.
+Heroin is an opioid derived from the poppy plant, mostly found in regions such as Afghanistan.
+It is produced from morphine, which comes from the plant’s seeds.

 Heroin is 2-3 times stronger than morphine.
 When sold by dealers it is a brownish powder with a bitter taste.